S1nnersBl4de/Eventure-EventManagment-/README.md

 Create a new database named: EventManagment

-Run the script to create all necessary tables and data
+Run the .sql script to:

+✅ Create all necessary tables

+✅ Insert initial local data